This is the easiest DIY project I have ever made.

-I found both of these washi tapes at Paper Source, but there are many many vendors on Etsy if you can’t find any locally.
+I found both of these washi tapes at Paper Source, but Whimseybox and Etsy are great sources if you can’t find any locally.
 I know, I’m a little late to the washi tape game, you probably already knew all of this.

 Why are you still reading??!
 Go make one for yourself!
 (Or, read other posts on my blog.
 That would be fun too).